Volkswagen Taigun: Safety

-In October 2022 the Taigun was independently crash-tested by the Global New Car Assessment Programme (Global NCAP, based on Latin NCAP 2016) at Volkswagen's expense and scored five stars for adult and child occupant protection, the first car to do so under the organisation's new assessment protocols.
+In October 2022 the Taigun was independently crash-tested by the Global New Car Assessment Programme (Global NCAP 2.0, similar to Latin NCAP 2016) at Volkswagen's expense and scored five stars for adult and child occupant protection, the first car to do so under the organisation's new assessment protocols.
 In the frontal offset test, protection of all body regions was good or acceptable, except for the driver's left tibia.
 In the side, mobile barrier and pole tests, protection of the driver's chest was rated marginal, and protection of the driver's abdomen was rated acceptable in the side pole test.
 The Taigun could pass minimum European regulatory requirements for electronic stability control and pedestrian protection.